 A gaff rig's mainsail has four sides and set on a relatively short mast, with the boom at its foot and another spar or gaff along its head.
 The gaff rig’s popularity, with or without a boom, arose because it is a rig which has the power needed by fishermen, pilots and coasting trading vessels.
 Being a fairly complicated rig, the gaff rig requires considerable effort to hoist and control but up and drawing from a close reach to a run is efficient at harnessing the wind's power.

 The Gunter rig transition the four-cornered sail into something resembling the Bermuda rig.
-The gaff is hoisted, almost parallel to the mast, to give the sail height and in dinghies, this system ensured that the spars were short enough to stow.
+The gaff is hoisted, almost parallel to the mast, to give the sail height and in dinghies, the gunter rig system ensured that the spars were short enough to stow.

 Single-sailed Bermuda rigged boats, or those which have no headsails, are described as being cat-rigged or una-rigged; multiple-masted versions are cat-rigged ketches or cat-rigged schooners.
 The una or cat rig has the mast stepped right forward and in dinghies it is usually unstayed.
 The mainsail is rigged with a sleeve over the mast and there is no headsail.

-The sloop rig is the most common with one mast, a gaff or a Bermudan mainsail, and single headsail.
-Bermudan sloops are described as masthead or fractional with a masthead sloop having a larger headsail with the forestay attaching to the top of the mast.
+The sloop rig is the most common yacht rigging type with one mast, a gaff or a Bermuda rig mainsail, and single headsail.
+Bermuda rigged sloops are described as masthead or fractional with a masthead sloop having a larger headsail with the forestay attaching to the top of the mast.

 A fractional sloop carries a smaller headsail set on a forestay that is fixed to the mast some three quarters the way down from the top.
 Fractional sloops allow sail control through the action of mast bending so many dinghies are fractional sloops, but many yachts are masthead sloops.